-The PPP school representative presents the student’s case over a series of PPP meetings, reporting on interventions and progress.
+The CFC school representative presents the student’s case over a series of CFC meetings, reporting on interventions and progress.

 The school rep will contact the head teacher of Malden Oaks to discuss the case either face to face or by telephone.
-If a referral is appropriate, the head teacher will email the school rep the most up to date version of the referral form.
+If a referral is appropriate, the head teacher request that the school rep completes the most up to date version of the referral form.

 The attached Pupil referral Information Form should be completed as fully as possible and electronically, so that data can be easily transferred to Malden Oaks’ systems.
 Schools should discuss the referral with parents/carers/other professionals at this juncture.